 Consistently honored as a Pennsylvania Super Lawyer, as one of the Top 100 Trial Lawyers by the National Trial Lawyers Association, and as one of the Top 10 Criminal Defense Attorneys in Pennsylvania by the National Academy of Criminal Defense Attorneys, Philadelphia criminal defense attorney Hope Lefeber has aggressively defended individuals charged with conspiracy for over 30 years, and fights to prevent her clients from being convicted of conspiracy charges.

 Federal conspiracy charges are probably the most frequently charged federal crime.
-Some federal conspiracy charges are specific — Wire Fraud, Mail Fraud, Drug Dealing, Health Care Fraud, Securities Fraud, Tax Fraud, Financial Fraud, Mortgage Fraud, Environmental Crimes, Embezzlement — and others simply criminalize an agreement between two or more individuals to commit some federal offense.
+Some federal conspiracy charges are specific — Wire Fraud, Mail Fraud, Health Care Fraud, Securities Fraud, Tax Fraud, Financial Fraud, Mortgage Fraud, Environmental Crimes, Embezzlement — and others simply criminalize an agreement between two or more individuals to commit some federal offense.
 Prosecutors charge conspiracy because they believe that they can get additional facts, information and inferences into evidence at trial, that would otherwise be inadmissible, had conspiracy not been charged.

 Conspiracy is one of the most powerful prosecutorial tools at the government's disposal and is often abused.
 Conspiracy charges allow prosecutors to claim that a person is responsible for actions of others and even for crimes that were never actually committed.